 What this study adds?

-In this paper a natural experiment is designed in which the impact of the introduction of cumulative impact zones and increased licensing enforcement on alcohol-related hospital admissions, violent and sexual crimes and antisocial behaviour is estimated.
+In this paper a natural experiment is evaluated in which the impact of the introduction of cumulative impact zones and increased licensing enforcement on alcohol-related hospital admissions, violent and sexual crimes and antisocial behaviour is estimated.
 Using a novel causal inference framework based on Bayesian structural time-series and synthetic controls, moderate reductions in alcohol-related hospital admissions and violent and sexual crimes were the result of the introduction of local alcohol licensing policies.
 There was insufficient evidence of an effect on anti-social behaviour.
 This novel methodology holds promise for use in other natural experiments in public health.

 Abstract